JavaPantry/MyMindMap/TheCompleteNodeJsDeveloperCourse/TheCompleteNodeJsDeveloperCourse.md

 ### Lecture 82: Associating Users With Their Todo Pt.
 2
 ### Lecture 83: Deploying To Heroku
 ### Lecture 84: Logout Part 1
+- create module model\token.js
+- to secure token use crypto-js to hash token
+- create table to store hashed tokens
+- in server.js in /users/login store token

 ### Lecture 85: Logout Part 2

 ## Section: 10 - Socket.io, The Front-end, and A Chat App